mediasanctuary/mediasanctuary.org/README.md

 docker-compose exec web wp core upgrade
 ```

-Updating WordPress on the dev or prod servers requires that you SSH in and run WP-CLI on the server.
+Updating WordPress on the dev or prod servers requires that you SSH in and run `wp core upgrade` on the server.

-## Continuous depoyment
+## Continuous integration

 Commits to the `main` branch end up getting deployed to `https://dev.mediasanctuary.org/` using [GitHub Actions](https://github.com/mediasanctuary/mediasanctuary.org/actions).

-We do not have a prod deployment setup yet, but we will once we launch.
+We do not have a production deployment action setup yet, but we will once we launch.